Kimigayo

 "Kimigayo" (君が代) is the national anthem of Japan.
-The lyrics are from a waka poem written by an unnamed author in the Heian period (794–1185), and the current melody was chosen in 1880, replacing an unpopular melody composed by John William Fenton eleven years earlier.
-While the title "Kimigayo" is usually translated as "His Imperial Majesty's Reign", no official translation of the title or lyrics has been established in law.
+The lyrics are from a waka poem written by an unnamed author in the Heian period (794–1185), making the lyrics of Kimigayo the oldest lyrics out of any national anthem, and the current melody was chosen in 1880, replacing an unpopular melody composed by John William Fenton in 1869.
+While the title "Kimigayo" is usually translated as "His Majesty's Reign,” no official translation of the title or lyrics have been established in law.

-From 1888 to 1945, "Kimigayo" served as the national anthem of the Empire of Japan.
-When the Empire was dissolved following its surrender at the end of World War II, the State of Japan succeeded it in 1945.
-This successor state was a parliamentary democracy, and the polity therefore changed from a system based on imperial sovereignty to one based on popular sovereignty.
-However, the U.S. occupation forces allowed Emperor Hirohito to retain the throne and "Kimigayo" remained the de facto national anthem.
-The passage of the Act on National Flag and Anthem in 1999 recognized it as the official national and imperial anthem.
+From 1888 to 1945, Kimigayo served as the national anthem of the Empire of Japan.
+When the Empire accepted the Potsdam Declaration and came under Allied occupation, Emperor Shōwa retained the throne, and Kimigayo remained the de facto national anthem to preserve the Japanese monarchy.
+The passage of the Act on the National Flag and Anthem in 1999 officially recognized it as both the national and imperial anthem.